zackman0010/grafana/docs/sources/breaking-changes/breaking-changes-v10-0.md

 #### Migration path

-No action is needed&mdash;migration is automatic.
+No action is needed—migration is automatic.
 Users' current roles, permissions, SSO mapping, and other authorization functionality will continue to work as before.

 ### Usernames are now case-insensitive by default